Buzz Lightyear's Space Ranger Spin: Magic Kingdom

 The Magic Kingdom's version of the ride, known as Buzz Lightyear's Space Ranger Spin, is the first Buzz Lightyear attraction, and the third Omnimover ride to operate in Tomorrowland's south show building.
 Unlike other versions of the attraction, Magic Kingdom's version features laser guns that are stationary.

-The ride begins when the cart enters a room with four blue colored astronauts holding guns aimed at a disco ball.
+The ride begins when the cart enters the "Astro-Accelerator."
 The ride then enters a robot attack scene.
 An orange robot called the Box-O-Bot (originally labeled as a Rock 'Em Sock 'Em Robot during the Mattel sponsorship), a blue and purple robot called the Gigantobot, a green robot called the Battery Bot, and a Dog Bot are all present in this scene.
 The ride then slopes down a short hill into Planet Z. Here guests encounter many aliens including space chickens, space spiders, and others.
 There is also a volcano that is shooting green goo.
-The guests then enter Zurg's fortress where they see a battery delivery.
+The guests then enter Zurg's fortress where they see a battery delivery and Zurg commanding his guards to seize the guests and "their little green friends, too."
 Zurg is in his spaceship, which he calls his Spiderbot.
 In the next room the aliens show the guests that Zurg has escaped.
-The next room is the projection tunnel and in it Zurg is shooting at the guests.
+The next room is the projection tunnel and in it Zurg is shooting at the guests, telling them to "PREPARE FOR TOTAL DESTRUCTION" and that they'll never catch him.
 The final room shows Buzz Lightyear fighting with Zurg in the now destroyed Spiderbot.
-The Little green men help Buzz tear it apart.
+The Little Green Men help Buzz tear it apart.
 Then the unload area shows Buzz Lightyear thanking the guests while holding Zurg in the claw.
-Guests will then exit the ride into Store Command where they can purchase a photo of themselves on the ride.
+Zurg then threatens us that he'll be back.
+Guests will then exit the ride into Buzz's Star Command where they can purchase a photo of themselves on the ride.

 Mattel, having just transferred its sponsorship from the It's a Small World attraction thus in turn making that attraction sponsorless in nearby Fantasyland originally sponsored the Walt Disney World attraction from its opening to 1999 when all references to Mattel were removed from the attraction.
 The Disney World version has been without sponsorship ever since.